haller-group/SSMLearn/examples/prismaticbeam/README.md

 # Compare linear and nonlinear response via modal displacement

-This is performed in order to obtain initial conditions of the the decaying trajectories.
+We characterize the linear and nonlinear regimes via a static modal analysis, which serves to pick appropriate initial conditions for the trajectories we need to learn the SSM from data.

 ```matlab:Code
 Model = struct('M', M ,'K', K, 'F',F);